KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/upgrade/upgrade-edp-3.10.md

         ```

     4. Commit and push the changes to the remote repository.
 After the changes are pushed, navigate to the Argo CD and sync the Tekton Dashboard application.
 Verify that the Tekton Dashboard is successfully deployed.

+    ### Approach 2: Deploy using Helm

+    1. Clone the forked [edp-cluster-add-ons](https://github.com/epam/edp-cluster-add-ons/tree/main/clusters/core/addons/tekton-dashboard) repository.

+    2. Navigate to the `clusters/core/addons/tekton-dashboard` directory and configure the `values.yaml` file with the necessary values for the Tekton Dashboard installation.

+    3. After configuring the Tekton Dashboard Helm chart values, run the following command to deploy the Tekton Dashboard:

+        ```bash
+        helm upgrade --install tekton-dashboard . -n <krci-namespace>
+        ```

+        Replace `<krci-namespace>` with the target namespace where the Tekton Dashboard will be deployed.

+    4. Verify that the Tekton Dashboard is successfully deployed.